 - Veterans Services

-Examples of projects are provided below.
+Examples of past projects are provided below.

 “ The project was well scoped/defined and I had significant ownership of it, which was very useful in giving me broad exposure, resume worthy experiences, and transferrable skills.”